All Episodes

 Well, Loretta Lynch told Comey he should call Clinton the probe in this case a matter and follow the Clinton talking points, not an investigation.

-But that was one of the bricks in the load that that led me to conclude I have to step away from the Justice Department if we're going to close this case credibly.
+But that was one of the bricks in the load that led me to conclude I have to step away from the Justice Department if we're going to close this case credibly.

-Well, he never closed it credibly because she had committed multiple felonies, and he covered for her.
+Well, he never closed it credibly because she had committed multiple felonies and he covered for her.

 He ended up stepping in and doing the role of the attorney general, which he had no business doing when we have a process for recusal after, in fact, she was on the tarmac telling Bill Clinton she's not going to indict Hillary, which we all know happened.